awsdocs/amazon-gamelift-developer-guide/doc_source/vpc-peering.md

-# VPC Peering for Amazon GameLift<a name="vpc-peering"></a>
+# VPC peering for GameLift<a name="vpc-peering"></a>

 This topic provides guidance on how to set up a VPC peering connection between your GameLift\-hosted game servers and your other non\-GameLift resources\.
 Use Amazon Virtual Private Cloud \(VPC\) peering connections to enable your game servers to communicate directly and privately with your other AWS resources, such as a web service or a repository\.
+You can establish VPC peering with any resources that run on AWS and are managed by an AWS account that you have access to\.

 **Note**
 VPC peering is an advanced feature\.
-Learn about alternative options for enabling your game servers to communicate directly and privately with your other AWS resources at [Access AWS Resources From Your Fleets](gamelift-sdk-server-resources.md)\.
+To learn about preferred options for enabling your game servers to communicate directly and privately with your other AWS resources, see [Communicate with other AWS resources from your fleets](gamelift-sdk-server-resources.md)\.

-If you’re already familiar with Amazon VPCs and VPC peering, please note that setting up peering with GameLift game servers is somewhat different\.
-You don’t have access to the VPC for your game servers \(it is controlled by the GameLift service\), so you can't directly request VPC peering for it\.
+If you’re already familiar with Amazon VPCs and VPC peering, understand that setting up peering with GameLift game servers is somewhat different\.
+You don’t have access to the VPC that contains your game servers—it is controlled by the GameLift service—so you can't directly request VPC peering for it\.
 Instead, you first pre\-authorize the VPC with your non\-GameLift resources to accept a peering request from the GameLift service\.
-You then trigger GameLift to request the VPC peering that you just authorized\.
-GameLift creates the peering connection, sets up the route tables, and configures the connection\.
+Then you trigger GameLift to request the VPC peering that you just authorized\.
+GameLift handles the tasks of creating the peering connection, setting up the route tables, and configuring the connection\.

-## Set up VPC Peering for an Existing Fleet<a name="vpc-peering-existing"></a>
+## To set up VPC peering for an existing fleet<a name="vpc-peering-existing"></a>

-**To set up a VPC peering connection:**

 1.